 or potato flour

-Mix the chicken with the soy, sake, sesame oil, sugar, half of each the Five-Spice powder and white pepper, and all the garlic.
-Cover and refrigerate for 2 to 24 hours.
+Mix the chicken with the soy, wine, sesame oil, sugar, half of each the Five-Spice powder and white pepper, and all the garlic.
+Cover and refrigerate for 30 minutes to 24 hours.

 When ready to cook, stir cornstarch and egg yolk into the chicken mixture.
-Put 1 cup of the flour and the remaining 5 spice and white pepper on a large, flat plate and mix.
+Put the flour on a large, flat plate and mix.
 Add the chicken to the flour, toss to coat evenly, then knock off any excess flour.
-Let the chicken rest at least 10 minutes while the oil heats up — this will help the coating adhere better.
+Let the chicken rest while the oil heats up (at least 5 minutes) — this will help the coating adhere better.
+Meanwhile, mix together the remaining five-spice powder with the white pepper, salt, and chili powder and set aside.

 Fill a heavy-bottomed pot or wok with 1-inch of oil and heat to 375°F over medium-high heat.
 Add enough of the chicken to form a single layer in the pan (about half) and cook until it is golden brown on all sides (you’ll need to do this in multiple batches), about 3 to 5 minutes per batch.
-Transfer the fried chicken out on a plate lined with paper towels to soak up the excess oil.
+Transfer the fried chicken out on a plate lined with paper towels to soak up the excess oil and immediately season with the salt mixture.
 Repeat with remaining chicken.

 Use a deep frying thermometer to check the oil is properly heated.
 Alternatively, dip the handle of a wooden spoon into the oil.
 If the oil bubbles around the handle, it is hot enough to fry the chicken.